raspberrypilearning/pacman-terminal/en/step_1.md

 ## Introduction

-Hack the Pi’s terminal and learn basic cybersecurity skills through a Pac-Man themed treasure hunt.
+Hack the Raspberry Pi's terminal and learn basic cybersecurity skills through a Pac-Man–themed treasure hunt.

 ### What you will make

 You will take the first steps towards being an awesome ethical hacker!
-This project will take you on a journey through your Pi's terminal and you'll learn to navigate the terminal and protect your computer against nasty attackers.
+This project will take you on a journey through your Raspberry Pi's terminal and you'll learn to navigate the terminal and protect your computer against nasty attackers.

 ![Project Preview](images/projectpreview.gif)